Paris police: several injured in bakery gas explosion

 The explosion came as the French capital is on edge and under heavy security for yellow vest protests expected later Saturday around the country.

-Milos Krivokapic and Mstyslav Chernov in Paris contributed.
+Milos Krivokapic and Mstyslav Chernov in Paris, and Frank Griffiths and Nishit Morsawala in London, contributed to this report.